 SSRS and power bi both are report generating softwares but there are some major differences among those two, in SSRS the reports have more of the manual interventions and many manual steps which takes time and makes it hectic for the user however in power bi the same functions are available on a click of a button.

-Power BI is a SaaS data visualization and analytical tool to analyze the data and get insights into the data and has a very user-friendly features and tools, whereas, SSRS which stands for “SQL Server Reporting Services” is a completely server-based reporting tool that helps us to supply data and create a detailed report from the data.
+Power BI is a SaaS data visualization and analytical tool to analyze the data and get insights into the data and has very user-friendly features and tools, whereas, SSRS which stands for “SQL Server Reporting Services,” is a completely server-based reporting tool that helps us to supply data and create a detailed report from the data.
 In this article, we will look at the key differences between Power BI and SSRS in detail –

 Power BI vs SSRS Infographics

 The key differences between Power BI vs SQL server reporting services are as follows –

 This is one of the key areas to look into.
 Power BI is such a user-friendly tool with just drag and drop of fields we can create reports and insights.
 SSRS is not that simple to use because you need to have coding skills to really play around with reports in SSRS.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion